Bachelor of Planning (Honours) [Embedded]

 A student may be invited by the College Dean to undertake the Honours degree if the student has satisfied the College requirements relating to the standard of academic achievement necessary to undertake the honours degree.

 Under approved circumstances students may enrol in Honours part time.

 Applicants of non-English speaking backgrounds must meet the English language proficiency requirements of Band 1 – Schedule II of the JCU Admissions Policy.

-EV3601 and EV5603 are block mode subjects offered in Townsville only, while EV5010, EV5602 and EV3252 are also core subjects which require face to face teaching on the Cairns Campus.
+EV5603 is a block mode subject offered in Townsville only, while EV5010, EV5602 and EV3252 are also core subjects which require face to face teaching on the Cairns Campus.
 Students will be required to attend block mode classes at a campus other than that at which they are enrolled, at their own expense.

 Academic Requirements for Course Completion

 A minimum of 18 credit points must be taken at levels 4 and 5